How to Overcome 5 Disadvantages of the Cloud

-Cloud computing is often positioned as an easy fix to IT infrastructure challenges, which may not always be the case.
-There are certain disadvantages of cloud computing to keep in mind as your organization considers migrating to the cloud.
+Utilizing the cloud is often positioned as an easy fix to IT infrastructure challenges, which may not always be the case.
+There are certain disadvantages of cloud services to keep in mind as your organization considers migrating.

 Common Drawbacks of Migrating to the Cloud

-Cloud solutions may not allow you to take high amounts of risk in terms of ROI compared to ultra-low cost solutions.
-Some organizations are okay with extended downtime.
-It’s not very compelling to talk about disaster recovery when the cost of a three-day outage is relatively minimal with limited impact on general business operations.
+PROBLEM: Cloud solutions may not allow you to take high amounts of risk in terms of ROI compared to ultra-low cost solutions.
+Some businesses are okay with extended downtime.
+It’s not very compelling to talk about disaster recovery when the cost of a three-day outage has a limited impact on general business operations.
 Businesses that understand potential losses are able to better determine exactly what extended down times mean to the business in both the short and long run.

 “Paying twice as much for highly-available solutions to protect our business from something that may never happen was impossible to justify.
-Cloud services provide us a more cost effective recovery solution, where we only pay for resources we use, and not pre-paying based on anticipated failures.”
+Cloud services provide us a more cost-effective solution, where we only pay for resources we use, and not wasting money based on anticipated failures.”

 Understanding downtime and revenue flow thresholds enable you to more accurately define and document Recovery Point Objectives (RPO) for cloud backups, Recovery Time Objective (RTO) for being back up and running, as well as prioritization of RTO objectives based on critical business operations and departments.

-Another very common drawback of cloud computing is the amount of specific and nuanced expertise needed to optimize your cloud migration and maintenance.
-Taking on the amount of training and certifications needed to effectively implement and manage day-to-day operations of cloud infrastructure can be daunting to say the least.
-Cloud innovation is driving a lot of changes in IT infrastructure around the world and across all industries.
+PROBLEM: Another very common drawback of cloud services is the amount of specific and nuanced expertise needed to optimize your migration and maintenance.
+Taking on the amount of training and certifications needed to effectively implement and manage day-to-day operations of cloud infrastructure can be daunting to say the least and unfortunately, nearly 60% of businesses have difficulty finding cloud experts, resulting in misconfigurations and failed cloud deployments.

-Whether it’s Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), Infrastructure-as-a-Services (IaaS), public cloud services, private cloud, hybrid environments, e-commerce, general IoT (Internet of Things), big data, or somewhere in between, businesses of all sizes struggle to keep up with and react to the rapid pace of innovation, especially while prioritizing day-to-day operations and objectives.
+Regardless of the platforms you're utilizing, businesses of all sizes struggle to keep up with and react to the rapid pace of innovation, especially while prioritizing day-to-day operations and objectives.

 The ability to take advantage of new opportunities and further long-term competitive edge means having agile systems and people in place to change rapidly and implement new methodologies, knowledge, and skills within your organization.
 Whether switching from traditional networking to virtualization and containers, from physical servers to IaaS and PaaS—technology is ever evolving.
 Having the organizational awareness and skillsets to keep up is crucial in being able to support new services and growing business systems.